ajueid/CosmiXs/README.md

 ## To Do

-* Add the spectra of antideuterons for the remaining hadronic channels.
 * Generate the spectra for DM masses from 100 TeV to 1 PeV.
 * Add a code snippet to quickly plot the spectra and perform comparisons.
 * Add a code snippet to obtain the spectra for a decaying DM.